MicrosoftDocs/intellicode/docs/index.md

 ---
 # Visual Studio IntelliCode

-Visual Studio IntelliCode is a new tool that enhances software development using artificial intelligence.
+Visual Studio IntelliCode enhances software development using artificial intelligence.
 IntelliCode helps developers and teams code with confidence, focus code reviews, and find issues faster.
 IntelliCode extensions are available for [C++, C# and XAML in Visual Studio](intellicode-visual-studio.md), and [Java, TypeScript/JavaScript and Python in Visual Studio Code](intellicode-visual-studio-code.md).

 <br />